 Recruitment for the Battery

 In April 1939, the Gazette included a piece on a major recruiting drive for the Territorial Field Army, which by decree of the Minister of War, was to be doubled in size.
-It reported that the present strength of the Blackpool Battery was just 100 men with seven Officers.
+It reported that the present strength of the Blackpool Battery (351) was just 100 men with seven Officers.
 It promised rapid promotion from the Ranks.
 The article goes on to raise the prospect of a regiment being formed.
+In the event 351 was to become the nucleus of the new Regiment, which was initially to be known as 2nd 88th Field Regiment RA.

 Another article refers to the ‘honour’ of the Town having its own ‘Pals’ Regiment and of the efforts to secure the prospect.
 All Council energy was directed at lobbying Lord Derby and Col CT Brown, Chairman of the West Lancs TA Association, for the Regiment.
 They refer to the ‘wholehearted’ support from the people of Blackpool.
 However, the key element in getting the Regiment would be the number of recruits that come forward.
 A major recruiting drive would start with a parade of the Battery and an open day at the Yorkshire Street Headquarters.
 There was also a call to arms by the Chief Constable, EH Holmes at Bloomfield Road.